 Written By Jide Johnson

-[Opening Scene: Calming music, friendly visuals of hospitals and healthcare professionals.]

 Narrator: "Welcome to the PANTHER trial which could help how we treat critically ill patients in intensive care.
 Many hospitals are involved in research to find better treatments for serious health conditions.
 PANTHER is one of these research trials vital for improving treatments for patients.
 We are asking you if you would like to be involved in this study.
 If you are too unwell, we will ask a friend or relative if you’d like to take part.
 This video describes what is involved.

-[Scene shifts to a patient in an ICU, with animations highlighting organ support.]

 "Patients in intensive care often face life-threatening conditions or pandemic infections which can cause difficulties with breathing and may need support from a breathing machine.
 Sadly, there are currently no proven medicines to treat critically ill patients with lung problems.
 But together, we can change that."

-[Visuals of diverse patient groups labelled as “hyperinflammatory” and “hypoinflammatory.”]

 "Through research, we’ve discovered that critically ill patients fall into groups that may respond differently to treatments.
 By studying these groups, PANTHER aims to identify the right medicine that works best for each patient."

-[Transition to animated diagrams of a platform trial.]

 PANTHER is a ‘platform trial,’ testing multiple treatments at the same time.
-Medicines that help continue; those that don’t are stopped.
+Medicines that help continue; those that do not are stopped.
 New treatments can even be added along the way."

-[Global map highlighting hospitals in the UK and worldwide.]

 "The trial will run in up to 70 hospitals globally.
 If you, your relative or friend takes part in this study, a blood sample will be taken to work out which group a patient belongs to.
 Treatments will be assigned randomly by a computer, and means people are put into categories by chance to ensure fair comparisons.”.

-[Scene of a nurse gently taking a blood sample.]

 We may collect a nasal swab, some additional blood and lung fluid samples.
 We’d also like to ask some questions on wellbeing and mobility whilst in hospital.
-3 and 12mths later, , we’ll check in again and provide some questionnaires to complete.
+3 and 6mths later, we maycheck in again and provide some questionnaires to complete.
 Questionnaires will either be completed on the phone or by email if preferred.
 This will help us understand the long-term impact of the treatments.

-[A pop up of an email / phone notification when it says: "we'll check in...".]

 Taking part in the study may or may not help the person taking part, but it will help us learn more about the best treatments for people who have the same illness or condition.”

 If you say yes to this study, we will provide you with a participant information sheet and consent form to show you are happy to take part in this research.

 Deciding to participate is entirely up to you.
-Saying yes or no won’t affect any care received.
+Whether you say yes or no to the study, you will still receive the best care the hospital can give.
 If you agree, you can change your mind at any time."
 We encourage you to ask your research nurse or doctor about any questions you might have.
 If your relative or friend was not able to give their opinion initially, once they are well enough, they will be asked if they wish to continue in the study and they can say yes or no.

-[Scene of a research committee approving documents.]

 "Every step of PANTHER is reviewed by an independent committee to ensure it’s safe and ethical."

-[Closing Scene: Smiling healthcare workers and patients.]

 "Your participation could help transform treatment for critically ill patients.
 Ready to make a difference?
 Talk to a research nurse today!"